 A story of boy meets girl, meets another boy, meets mutated purple tentacle hell bent on taking over the world, meets scientist, meets George Washington… Time travel… You get the idea.

-Day of the Tentacle was one of my all time favourite games as a kid and by kid I mean teenager, who only had a Mac computer at the time; with it’s barren wasteland of games, compared to PC counterparts.
-So my selection of games was limited to say the least.
+Day of the Tentacle was one of my all-time favourite games as a kid and by kid, I mean teenager, who only had a Mac computer at the time; with its barren wasteland of games, compared to PC counterparts.
+So my selection of games was limited, to say the least.
 Doom 2, Tomb Raider X, Carmageddon and the Lucas arts collection are the only games I remember.
-Contained within the Lucas arts collection were a treasure-trove of games including Sam & Max and Day of the Tentacle – and both have had a huge impact on me and my love for the genre and games in general.
+Contained within the Lucas arts collection was a treasure-trove of games including Sam & Max and Day of the Tentacle – and both have had a huge impact on me and my love for the genre and games in general.